PengKai24/STNN_ERs/README.md

 ## Citation

-If you find the PMSM multinode temperature estimation method or related implementation in this repository useful for your research, please consider citing the following paper:
+If you find the PMSM multinode temperature estimation method useful for your research, please consider citing the following paper:

 ```bibtex
 @article{Peng2026TransferLearningPMSM,